-date and time of collection.

-The timestamps were used to assess temporal variability in DOC & NOM (details in Chapter 3) and to inform quality management of samples (below).
+During data analysis, each siphon bottle’s filling-stage was references to level-logger data to determine the date and time of collection for each rising-stage sample.
+The timestamps were used to asses temporal variability in DOC & NOM (later Chapters) and to inform quality management of samples (below).

 Siphon sampler assumptions

-Vertical rack samples rely on two key assumptions: (1) the water column was well mixed; and (2) the sample was discrete (no infiltration or mixing between surrounding surface water once the bottle was filled).

-Based on turbulence associated with flows upstream of the vertical racks (step-pool formations), the assumption of fully mixed
+The representativeness of Vertical Rack samples rely on two key assumptions: (1) the water column was well mixed (no stratification), therefore the sample collected was representative of water quality at each sampling stage; and (2) the sample was discrete, such that there was no infiltration or mixing between surrounding water and the sample in the bottle once it was filled.
+Observations were used to assess turbulence associated with streamflow at the Vertical Racks and the assumption of fully mixed water seemed justified (see Foundational Results).

+Sampling rack hold-time experiments